kws/kws.github.io/_posts/2023-11-29-cat-scaring-robot.md

 With your cat-scaring robot fully programmed, you're ready to deploy it in the areas where you want to keep your feline friends away.
 Enjoy the satisfaction of watching them deterred by your ingenious creation!

+This article was generated with the help of AI.
+The cat-scaring robot is a joke.
+Please don't scare your cats.
+But do checkout [ByWord.AI](https://byword.ai/)